RocketChat/Rocket.Chat/app/search/README.md

- text, //reactive var with the search text settings //the settings of the provider, parentPayload, //the main search payload (not reset for new searches) payload, //the payload (reseted when new search is issed from search field) search //the search function
+ text, //reactive var with the search text settings //the settings of the provider, parentPayload, //the main search payload (not reset for new searches) payload, //the payload (reset when new search is issed from search field) search //the search function
 }
 ```